gaia-taipei/tw-firefox-weekly/SeanLee.md

 ### Last week

 * [Cloud Storage]
-  - [WIP][Bug 1164755] Update Cache Architecture wiki [ https://wiki.mozilla.org/Firefox_OS/Cloud_Storage#Cache_Architecture ]
+  - [DONE][Bug 1164755] Update Cache Architecture wiki [ https://wiki.mozilla.org/Firefox_OS/Cloud_Storage#Cache_Architecture ]
+  - Integrate JSM to gecko and fix some bug when retrieving file meta and file data.
+  - Implement a better priority queue with priority changing feature to improve the performance when scheduling jobs.

 * [BLE Drone]
-  - Implement takeoff/landing/status displaying feature.
+  - Improve the stability.

 ### This week